Partial Resolutions of Affine Symplectic Singularities

 Partial resolutions of $X$ are in bijection with faces of the Mori fan of $\ol{\Mov(Y/X)}$.

 \end{cor}

 \begin{proof}

-As explained in \cite[4.4]{Ohta}, there is a bijection between faces in $\ol{\Mov(Y/X)}$ and birational contractions $Y \dashrightarrow X'$ where $X'$ is projective over $X$.
+As explained in \cite[4.4]{Ohta}, there is a bijection between faces of $\ol{\Mov(Y/X)}$ and birational contractions $Y \dashrightarrow X'$, where $X'$ is projective over $X$.
 Each of these birational contractions is a contraction of some $\Q$-factorial terminalization of $X$, and thus by \Cref{Cover} it is a partial resolution of $X$.
-Conversely, given a partial resolution $\rho: X' \rightarrow X$ of $X$, it is covered by some $\Q$-factorial terminalization, $\pi': Y' \rightarrow X'$.
+Conversely, given a partial resolution $\rho: X' \rightarrow X$ of $X$, it is covered by some $\Q$-factorial terminalization of $X$ via a map $\pi': Y' \rightarrow X'$.
 This map is a contraction, so there is a face of $\Nef(Y/X)$ which corresponds to $\rho: X' \rightarrow X$.

 \end{proof}